Indian Climatic Regions

-Humid sub-tropical climate group denotes the temperature during the coldest months to be between 18 and 0°C. It has one climatic subdivision in India, namely humid sub-tropical with dry winters.
-The foothills of the Himalayas, Punjab-Haryana plain adjacent to the Himalayas, Rajasthan east of the Aravalli range, Uttar Pradesh, Bihar and northern part of West Bengal and Assam experience this climate.
-The rainfall is received mostly in the summer and is about 65 cm in the west and increases to 250cm annually to the east and near the Himalayas.
-The winters are usually dry due to the land derived winter winds which blow descending the lowlands of north India towards the Bay of Bengal.
-The summers are hot and temperatures can reach 46°C in the lowlands.
+Sub-Tropical Humid with Dry Winters Climate: Sub-Tropical Humid with Dry Winters Climate is experienced by the foothills of the Himalayan Mountain Range, Punjab-Haryana plain adjacent to the Himalayas, Rajasthan (east of the Aravalli Mountain Range), Uttar Pradesh, Bihar, northern part of West Bengal and Assam.
+The rainfall is received mostly in the summers and is about 65 cm in the west and increases to about 250cm annually to the east and near the Himalayas.
+The summers are hot and temperature of about 46 degree Celsius can be reached in the lowlands.
+The winters are usually dry due to the land deriving winter winds which blow descending the lowlands of north India towards the Bay of Bengal.
 May and June are the hottest months.
 Winter months are mostly dry with slow winds.
-Frost occurs for a few weeks in winter.
+Frost occurs for a few weeks in winters.
 The difference in rainfall between the east and the west gives rise to a wide difference in the natural vegetation and crops.

-In the Himalayan Mountains the climate signifies a separate kind of regional climate in India.
-There, temperature falls by 0.6°C for every 100 m rise in altitude and this gives rise to a variety of climates from nearly tropical in the foothills to tundra type above the snow line.
-The sharp contrast between temperatures of the sunny and shady slopes, high diurnal range of temperature, inversion of temperature, and variability of rainfall based on altitude is clearly noticeable in the region.
+Mountain Climate: Mountain Climate is experienced in the Himalayan Mountains.
+This climate is characterized by temperature falling by 0.6 degree Celsius for every 100 m rise in altitude and this gives rise to a variety of climates from nearly tropical in the foothills to tundra type above the snow line.